So what is branding?

 - Your audience’s relationship with your brand

-Your relationship with your audience can be defined as your interaction with them also known as, customer service.
+The relationship with your audience can be defined as your interaction with them.
+It is also known as, customer service.
 How do you relate with your audience?
 What response do they receive when they email you?
 Do they feel like you’re speaking to them when you blog?

 No matter how much you want to think you’re just a business, people want to know you!

 That’s why the about page is always the most visited page after the home page.
-People want to know who you are and what you’re like and the more memorable their experience, the better their relationship with you will be.
+People want to know who you are and what you’re like.
+The more memorable their experience, the better their relationship with you will be.
 That sticks with you.
 Think about the people who have made impression on you.
 It makes them more likely to want to do business with you and in turn, makes your brand more successful.

 The second relationship is your audience’s relationship with your brand.
 How do they feel when they purchase something from your online shop?
 How do they feel when they step into your store?
 What’s it like for them when they visit your Instagram feed or your Pinterest boards?

-So as Seth said in the quote above, the sum of all of these experiences: EXPECTATIONS, MEMORIES, STORIES + RELATIONSHIPS are what make people choose one product or service over another.
-That is the essence of branding.
+It is the sum of all of these experiences.
+EXPECTATIONS, MEMORIES, STORIES + RELATIONSHIPS are what make people choose one product or service over another.
+That is the essence of branding!

-To create memorable experiences and train your audience to associate good feelings with your brand so that it stays in their memory and keeps them coming back.
+Create memorable experiences that train your audience to associate good feelings with your brand.
+This keeps you in their memory and keeps them coming back.

-Download the workbook above to help you answer questions about your own business that will help you determine the direction you should take your brand.
-Once you get clear on who you serve and what your brand stands for, branding your business should come much more easily.
+Download the workbook above to help you answer questions about your own business.
+These will help you determine the direction you should take your brand.
+Once you’re clear on who you serve, branding your business should come much more easily.

 I wish you luck with your branding process and if you ever have any questions, I invite you to join my Delightfully Designing a Brand group where you can work on your brand along a group of driven people that are on the same journey!